 Disclaimer: The sole purpose of this article is providing information and inspiration.
 The information shared is not intended to diagnose, treat, cure or prevent disease.
 Please consult a licensed health care professional if you should experience any health concerns.

-Anna-Karin Bjorklund is a dream expert, writer and inspirational speaker, and the author of Dream Guidance: Interpret Your Dreams and Create the Life You Desire!
-She loves sharing her passion for dreams and soul growth with audiences near and far, and has made expert appearances on Fox & Friends, and the Steve Harvey TV Show on NBC, and been interviewed by Money Magazine, Daily Worth, Marie Claire UK and other media outlets.
+Anna-Karin Bjorklund is a writer and dream expert based in Newport Beach, California.
+An intrepid world traveler, she has lived in five countries and loves exploring different cultures and connecting with people.
+Her latest book: a memoir based on a spiritual journey to India and the philosophical remnants of stepping into her power and finding the path of self-love, comes out in November, 2017.
+She is also the author of Dream Guidance: Interpret Your Dreams and Create the Life You Desire!
+Anna-Karin loves sharing her passion for dreams and personal growth with audiences near and far, and has made media expert appearances on Fox & Friends, and the Steve Harvey TV Show on NBC, and been interviewed by Women’s Running Magazine, Money Magazine, Daily Worth, Marie Claire UK and other media outlets.